TasdeedH/EarthquakeAnalysis/README.md

 As mentioned in the abstract, many complex techniques are implemented such as DBSCAN and OPTICS clustering to identify spatial hotspots, as well as risk analysis and ARIMA modelling and prediction for time-series hence I would recommend giving this a read!

+- EarthquakesCoursework.ipynb contains essentially the first half of code for this report, containing Data Wrangling, EDA, Feature Engineering and answers Q1
+- Clustering.ipynb contains the code used for Clustering, used in Q2
+- TSAnalysis.ipynb contains the code for the Time Series Modelling used in Q3
+- FinalReport_210001917.pdf contains the final report used for submission

+Please Note: Some important visualisations e.g. clustering results used in the report cannot be in found these Jupyter Notebooks, these were exported from Tableau